OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 you to isolate a portfolio of applications that have the same characteristics.

 They include a set of environments to enable independent development and release.
-Pipelines can help you with governance, compliance and maintaining quality standards by allowing you to:
+Pipelines can help you with governance, compliance, and maintaining quality standards by allowing you to:

 * Isolate lines of **apps with different lifecycle stages** into pipelines.